How the Medical System was Corrupted

 Vitamin B May Protect Against Alzheimer’s and More

-The reference by Dr. Mercola (link is below) talks about homocysteine being lowered in the body in the presence of vitamin B. I was interested in forwarding this as homecysteine has also always been associated with heart disease and more and now with Alzheimers.
+The reference by Dr. Mercola talks about homocysteine being lowered in the body in the presence of vitamin B. I was interested in forwarding this as homecysteine has also always been associated with heart disease and more and now with Alzheimers.

 Why?
 The body needs cysteine.
 It is vital to making Glutathione.
 Go to the link if you want to know more about Glutathione, the body’s master anti-oxidant).